Accounting 101 - Financial Accounting » Spring 2021 » Chapter 4 Quiz

 Operating cash flows would include which of the following?

-Payment for prepaid insurance.
+A. Payment for prepaid insurance.

-Receipt of cash from bank borrowing.
+B. Receipt of cash from selling a building.

 Question #38